nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. `SessionViewCommand#run` method is then invoked to run the `session /view` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called.
-5. The `SessionViewCommand` object then runs the `Profile#getSession` method to retrieve the session represented by the `sessionId` provided.
+5. The `SessionViewCommand` object then runs the `Profile#getSession` method to retrieve the session represented by the session unique identifier provided.
-   1. If the session with the requested sessionId does not exist, an error message is printed out with `TextUI#printlnMessage`.
+   1. If the session with the requested session unique identifier does not exist, an error message is printed out with `TextUI#printlnMessage`.
    2. Else, a `String` object representing the details of the requested session is retrieved using the `Session#toString` method.
 The `String` object is then printed out with `TextUI#printlnMessageWithDivider`.